 North Point Tract offers a home base for a fantastic range of outdoor activities.
 This solid investment in timber and recreation land sits in one of South Carolina’s best locations for hunting and fishing.
-The property is a blend of mature pine timber, great internal roads, established food plots, and big hardwoods with about a quarter-mile of common boundary with the Lake Russell project.
-The tract has been managed for decades for timber and wildlife and sits beside Calhoun Falls State Park.
+The property is a blend of mature pine timber, great internal roads, established food plots, and big hardwoods with about 800 feet of common boundary with the Lake Russell project.
+The tract has been managed for decades for timber and wildlife.
+It sits near Calhoun Falls State Park and Latimer Boat Ramp access to Lake Russell is about 1 mile down the road.

 Most of the property is covered by a productive stand of planted loblolly pine ±26 to ±27 years old that has been thinned twice.
-There is also a stand of mixed pine and hardwood more than ±40 years old, some areas of big hardwoods, and food plots.
+There is also a stand of mixed pine and hardwood more than ±40 years old, some areas of big hardwoods, one large food plot and other openings.
 Mature forest with oaks and other hardwoods mixed with pine stands on the adjacent public land.

 On Lake Russell, fishermen catch bass, crappie, bream, walleye, stripers, and catfish, and enjoy expansive views of undeveloped shoreline.
 Three public boat ramps are less than ±2 miles by road from the tract.
 Next door, Calhoun Falls State Park offers a marina with 36 rental boat slips.

-The proposed division has about a quarter-mile of common boundary with the Lake Russel project.
+The tract has about 800 feet of common boundary with the Lake Russel project.
 The Project includes ±26,650 acres of water surrounded by ±26,500 acres of public land.
 The US Army Corps of Engineers manages the lake project.
 The water level fluctuates less than other lakes in the area and is typically held within ±5 feet of full pool.
 Private exclusive use is not permitted on the shoreline.
 From the lake, you will not see privately-owned boat docks, launching ramps, buildings, or clearings along the shore.
 Photos of the lake were taken from adjacent public land, not the property itself.

 Landowners who share a common boundary with the lake project are allowed the use of adjacent lakeshore lands.
 Foot travel is permitted on public property all around the lake.
 Adjacent landowners enjoy a private access point from their property to public land and water for hunting and fishing.
 More information can be found at the Corps of Engineers Lake Russell Project website:

-This proposed division is to have about ±175 feet of frontage on Highway 81, and access from Latimer Boat Ramp Road (formerly named Sawmill Road) with over ±100 feet of frontage there.
+This property has more than 150 feet of frontage on Highway 81, and access from Latimer Boat Ramp Road (formerly named Sawmill Road) with over ±100 feet of frontage there.
 Electric and water lines run along Highway 81.

-The property is about ±1 mile north of Calhoun Falls, ±15 miles from Abbeville, ±32 miles from Anderson, ±60 miles from downtown Greenville, and ±54 miles from Athens, GA.
+The property is about ±1 mile north of Calhoun Falls, ±15 miles from Abbeville, ±32 miles from Anderson, ±60 miles from downtown Greenville, and ±60 miles from Augusta, GA.
 All distances are approximate road miles.